Re-Alloc/Re-Alloc/README.md

 - I like doing exercise, reading books and going for a walk
 - I LOVE videogames (for example, Persona 3)
+- I'm a retro games enthusiast as well

 <br clear="right">